NANASHI0X74/ideas/frameworks-concepts-platforms/IDEosyncraacy.md

   - porting Code
   - and figuring out which decisions a programmer has to make when porting code to languages with e.g. different paradigms and other Features
   - smart suggestions for Code which could be
     - made more concise,
     - maintainable/readable,
     - or which could be optimized
-  depending on the languages
+  - depending on the languages
+- Machine Learning to learn what functionality  is the most useful depending on the context